inpharmaticist/beta/content/about/three_stages.md

 breadcrumbs: false
 ---

-[Sparrow Wallet](https://sparrowwallet.com/) (our favorite desktop wallet) is a great resource for self-custodying your bitcoin in a secure and private way.
-Check out their [Best Practices](https://sparrowwallet.com/docs/best-practices.html) section.
-This information is great for new people and seasoned Bitcoiners.
-They propose 3 general stages based on the value of your Bitcoin savings:
+[Sparrow Wallet](https://sparrowwallet.com/) (our favorite desktop wallet) is a great resource for self-custodying your bitcoin in a secure and private way for new and seasoned bitcoiners.
+Their [Best Practices](https://sparrowwallet.com/docs/best-practices.html) section describes three general stages based on the value of your Bitcoin savings:

 <center>
   <img src="https://raw.githubusercontent.com/inpharmaticist/beta/refs/heads/main/content/about/stages.jpeg" alt="Stages" width="500"/>